anthonygraca/anthonygraca/README.md

 ### About Me 🚀
-🌱 I am a Software Developer based in Southern California with a Bachelor's Degree in Computer Science with a Minor in Mathematics. </br>
+🌱 I am a Software Developer based in Southern California with a Bachelor's in Computer Science with a Minor in Mathematics. </br>
-👨‍💻 I am currently obsessed with software development processes and I love learning about ways to make code bases more reliable, scalable, and maintainable. </br>
+👨‍💻 I love learning about how to make code reliable, scalable, and maintainable. </br>

 ![Anthony's github stats](https://github-readme-stats.vercel.app/api?username=anthonygraca&show_icons=true&hide_border=true)&nbsp;&nbsp;